omegacoo/Game-of-Life/README.md

 ## Features:

 * Save the life cycle you just played
-* Replay the a saved life cycle
+* Replay the saved life cycle

 ## Author: